 Okay, let’s get to my favorite exercises for improving hamstring flexibility!

 Romanian Deadlift Eccentric Isometrics

 Eccentric isometrics have long been one of my favorite ways to create mobility changes.
 Eccentric muscle contractions (or slowly lowering during a lift) have been shown to create lengthening inside the muscle fibers themselves.
-Combining slow eccentrics (3-7 seconds) with a pause in the stretched position (2-5 seconds) makes for a great combination to improve mobility, movement control/technique, strength, and muscle hypertrophy.
+Perform a slow eccentric (3-7 seconds) Romanian Deadlift.
+Then, pause in the stretched position for 2-5 seconds.
+This makes for a great combination to improve mobility, movement control/technique, strength, and muscle hypertrophy.

 With the hamstrings, my go-to drill for improving mobility is almost always eccentric isometric RDLs.

-PAILs/RAILs are a mobility technique involving a static stretch for a period followed by hard, intense isometric contractions at end range.
+PAILs/RAILs are a mobility technique involving a static stretch followed by an isometric contractions at end range.
 When performing static stretches, we get the nervous system to relax into new ranges of motion.
 The problem is, the body will easily revert to its previous levels of stiffness.
 By performing these isometric contractions, we can “hit save” on some of the mobility improvements we make.
 These work especially well with the hamstrings.

 Reverse Active Straight Leg Raises

 So many athletes with hamstring tightness lack the pelvis control to actively use their hamstring flexibility.
 Or, as they improve their flexibility, they don’t know how to use to and move through the hips rather than moving through the spine.